curology/radiance-ui/docs/modal.md

         <Button onClick={this.onOpenModal}>Open Modal</Button>
         <Modal isOpen={isOpen} onClose={this.onClose}>
           <Modal.ContentContainer>
-            <Modal.Title>This is styled with ModalTitle</Modal.Title>
+            <Modal.Title>This is styled with Modal.Title</Modal.Title>
-            <Modal.Body>This is styled with ModalBody.</Modal.Body>
+            <Modal.Body>This is styled with Modal.Body.</Modal.Body>
             <Modal.Footer>
-              This is styled with ModalFooter.
+              This is styled with Modal.Footer.
 It gives us a padding to separate from the body.
               <Button.Container>
                 <Button onClick={this.onClose}>Close Modal</Button>